Brazil's Lula calls for end to austerity, return to growth

 Rousseff is facing impeachment proceedings in Congress and the main partner in her ruling coalition appears set to leave the government.

 In an effort to rally allies against impeachment, Rousseff appointed Lula as her cabinet chief this month.
-That sparked protests and cries of foul play from political opponents, who saw it as an effort to shield him from a graft probe into state-run oil company Petrobras.
+That sparked protests and cries of foul play from political opponents, who saw it as an effort to shield him from a graft probe into state-run oil company Petrobras (PETR4.SA).

 Prosecutors say there is evidence that Lula received luxury real estate from contractors implicated in a vast Petrobras bribery scheme.
 Lula denies any wrongdoing and said on Monday he was not responsible for knowing about corruption at Petrobras when he was president.